dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/qdrant.md

 ## Dataset name

 Qdrant uses collections to categorize and identify data.
-To avoid potential naming conflicts, especially when dealing with multiple datasets that might have overlapping table names, DLT includes the dataset name in the Qdrant collection name.
+To avoid potential naming conflicts, especially when dealing with multiple datasets that might have overlapping table names, dlt includes the dataset name in the Qdrant collection name.
 This ensures a unique identifier for every collection.

 For example, if you have a dataset named `movies_dataset` and a table named `actors`, the Qdrant collection name would be `movies_dataset_actors` (the default separator is an underscore).